beatagliscinska/AssetGuardian/README.md

 ### General Information

-Tha application was crafted by a trio of Python developers in just 42 hours, the project embraces the MVP (Minimum Viable Product) approach, enabling rapid development and iteration.
+The application was crafted by a trio of Python developers in just 42 hours, the project embraces the MVP (Minimum Viable Product) approach, enabling rapid development and iteration.
 Tasks included brainstorming business ideas, architectural design, logical implementation, and integrating front-end elements.

 Practicing application development in a team setting, with a well-defined task allocation, the team brought the envisioned concepts to fruition, culminating in the creation of this application.